Originally Posted by Panope

-heater, and the washer dryer combo unit.
+heater and the combo washer-dryer.

 heater has a heat exchanger

-off the starboard main engine, and 2 solar panels
+, and 2 solar panels